 A sales funnel is a marketing strategy that typically starts with a lead magnet, followed by a series of well-designed emails that entice the reader to take the next step.
 A sales funnel can be used for many different types of businesses.
-It could be used for lead generation, email marketing, or even social media advertising.
+It could be used for lead generation, email marketing, user retention in mobile apps, or even social media advertising.
 Sales funnels are not new in the business world, but they have been gaining traction recently due to their ability to generate high-quality leads and convert them into customers.
 While they can seem like complex beasts when you are getting started, numerous online resources can help you get one up and running.

 You also have numerous options when it comes to selecting the software to help you design and implement your funnel.
 ClickFunnels is one of the more popular options thanks to its range of applications and resources, including webinars to get you started.
 You can learn more about the webinar from SupplyGem, which specializes in providing comprehensive advice pertaining to sales and marketing.
 Once you are confident, you can apply for a free ClickFunnels trial and put into practice what you have learned.

 How Does a Sales Funnel Work?

 A funnel is used to direct potential customers towards an outcome at its core.
 This could include getting them to sign up for a newsletter, but in most cases, it is to achieve a sale and hopefully keep that customer on your email list for future promotions.
 Funnels typically rely on what is known in the industry as AIDA, which stands for: